 Current visiting arrangements at Medway Maritime Hospital

-- Wearing a mask while you are with us
+- Wearing a mask while in clinical areas

 - Washing your hands regularly, or using hand gel

-- Not entering the hospital if you have COVID-19 symptoms, unless you require medical care.
+- Not entering the hospital if you have COVID-19 symptoms, unless you require urgent medical care.

 Keeping in touch if you are unable to visit